jamin-eisenberg/jotto-solver/README.md

 Guesser: dogs
 Word-holder: You got it.
 Good job, friend!

-Given a guess history like a subset of the example above, the end result of our program will be a list of words that "passes" all of the parts of the history.
+Given a guess history like a subset of the example above, the program will return a list of words that "pass" all of the parts of the history and constraints.
 For example, given the history above, the program would return "dogs" (or "pwnk" if it's in the dictionary - because that would give all of the same results).
 The core of our project is converting the guess history (and our word list) into an SMT problem.

-Our initial searches revealed no prior SMT solving of this game.
+Our searches revealed no prior SMT solution of this game.
 Algorithms have been developed to make guesses, but as far as we can tell, no one has done what we have.

 # Use Instructions